replicatedhq/docs/docs/packaging-an-application/components-and-containers.md

 You need to specify only the `host_path` and `container_path` of the volume.
 When new versions of your container are deployed, the volume will be mounted in the updated container.

-Named Volumes: You may create a "named" volume by providing a host_path without a leading "/" (ex. `host_path: dbdata`).
-On creation, named volumes will copy the information inside the container_path into the host_path location.
-After the initial sync the volume will act as a shared folder between your host and your docker container.
+Named Volumes: You may create a "named" volume by providing a host_path without a leading "/" (ex. `host_path: dbdata`) which becomes the name of the volume.
+On creation, named volumes will link the information inside the container_path into the host_path location and will act as a shared folder between your host and your docker container.
 Only folders can be named volumes.

-Bind-Mount Host Volumes: If you would like to have the volume mounted at a specific location on the host then you will provide a host_path value with a leading "/" (ex. `host_path: /dbdata`).
-Bind-mount volumes will initially copy the host_path contents into the container_path location.
-After the initial sync the volume will act as a shared folder between your host and your docker container.
-Folders or files can be bind-mount host volumes.
+Host Volumes: If you would like to have the volume mounted at a specific location on the host then you will provide a host_path value with a leading "/" (ex. `host_path: /dbdata`).
+Host volumes will bind-mount the host_path contents into the container_path location and will act as a shared mount between your host and your docker container.
+Folders or files can be bind-mounted host volumes.

 Required properties:

 - `host_path` For named volumes, this is the volume name (ex. dbdata).
-For bind-mount host volumes, this is the absolute host location for the volume (ex. /dbdata).
+For host volumes, this is the absolute host location for the volume (ex. /dbdata).
 - `container_path` The absolute location inside the container the volume will bind to (ex. /var/lib/mysql).

 Optional properties: